 Pupil Activity Code: 45TT – What is it?

-Add, resize and organise colour or picture backgrounds
+2. Add, resize and organise colour or picture backgrounds.

 Pupils should have experience of combining text and images, including Year 1 Text and Images.

-You may want to start these activities by discussing comics and their purpose.
+Start these activities by watching the introduction tutorial (also included in the pupil activity pack).
 You could also discuss the advantages of creating comics digitally compared to how they were previously made. (e.g speed of production).
 You may want to go through the videos below together (especially with year 1) as a class and discuss the different aspects of comic creation; scenes, backgrounds, characters, narration/speech bubbles, stickers.

 This pack can be used by both by Year 1 and 3 pupils (or any other for that matter).
 Year 1 pupils should be able to insert background, characters and text to label characters/backgrounds.
 Year 3 pupils may be able to independently extend their comic to include a storyline.